The model stems from two streams of my research, namely:

 - Joseph A. Schumpeter and evolutionary economics (since the end of 1980s).

-For the first time the model was published in 1992 (Kwasnicki and Kwasnicka, 1992) and since that time the model (with minor modifications) and its simulation results have been presented in different journals and books.
-The list of relevant publications is presented in the end of this note.
+For the first time, the model was published in 1992 (Kwasnicki and Kwasnicka, 1992).
+Since that time the model (with minor modifications) and its simulation results have been presented in different journals and books.
+The list of relevant publications is presented at the end of this note.

-There is close interrelationship between the model of industrial evolution and the general model of knowledge development presented in the first part of my book on Knowledge, Innovation and Economy.
-In fact most ideas presented in the first part of this book are adjusted to the specific circumstances of industrial development and are expressed in the more formal, mathematical way.
+There is a close interrelationship between the model of industrial evolution and the general model of knowledge development presented in the first part of my book on Knowledge, Innovation and Economy.
+Most ideas presented in the first part of this book are adjusted to the specific circumstances of industrial development and are expressed in the more formal, mathematical way.

 General structure of the evolutionary industrial model

 Basic mechanisms of generation of new sets of routines (inventions):

 - mutation (moderate modification) – autonomous research, in-house development

 - recrudescence – search for radical novelty through reshaping of the active set of routines (large number of transpositions and/or frequent modifications by means of mutation)

 From routines to the competitiveness, productivity of capital and unit cost of production